zineland/zineland.github.io/content/getting-started/directory-structure.md

 │   └── issue-2                 # the directory of another issue
 │       ├── another-article.md
 │       └── zine.toml           # the zine.toml of issue-2
-├── static                      # the convention directory of static files, such as image, css, etc │   ├── xx.jpeg
+├── locales                     # the optional localization directory ├── static                      # the convention directory of static files, such as image, css, etc │   ├── xx.jpeg
 │   └── theme.css
 └── zine.toml                   # the root zine.toml of zine porject
 ```

+> Please check `/advanced/l10n` page for more detail about `locales` directory.

 A Zine project mainly consists of two kind `zine.toml` files and a bunch of markdown files.